Use Unified Analytics to Analyze Performance of Your Care Operations

 ,Pending

-, orOn Hold
+, orOn hold

 This attribution type provides a static view of data at the end of a specific time range or time intervals (hour, day, week, month) for widgets displaying trends in time.
 It disregards when Care cases were created, reopened, or resolved, offering a "moment-in-time" perspective, which is particularly valuable for identifying trends, auditing, and maintaining a consistent historical record.